 Bellevue is a major trading center, with two major highways — Interstate 90 and Interstate 405 — converging about three miles south of downtown.
 The Port of Seattle, the second largest container port in the United States, and the Seattle-Tacoma International Airport are both about half an hour away.

-City of Bellevue Office of Economic Development
+Bellevue Office of Economic Development